-Kick off your day with the local kaya toast and half-boiled egg at Killney Kopi Tiam (67 Killiney Road), which retains much of the bustling charm of the coffee shops of yore.
-Then, take a taxi to Chinatown, where you should be able to practice your haggling skills at the many Peranakan-style shophouses on Pagoda Street and its environs.
-Go home with a Chinese mask, or a Vietnamese lacquer box.
-Near Pagoda Street, on South Bridge Road, is the colourful Sri Mariamman temple, the oldest Hindu temple in Singapore built in 1827.
+Kick off your day with local kaya toast and half-boiled egg, a highlight at Killiney Kopi Tiam (67 Killiney Road) which retains much of the bustling charm of the coffee shops of yore.
+Then, take a taxi to Chinatown, where you should be able to practice your haggling skills at the many Peranakan-style shophouses on and around Pagoda Street.
+Nearby on South Bridge Road is the colourful Sri Mariamman Temple, the oldest Hindu temple in Singapore built in 1827.

-After this, it's time for some historical knowledge to back up all you've seen.
-Take a cab to the Singapore History Museum at Stamford Road (3752510).
+After this, it's time for some historical knowledge to back up all you've seen – a great spot for just that is the Singapore History Museum on Stamford Road.
 This museum traces the history of the island from the 14th century.
 You can also wander around the impressive ancestral hall and bridal chamber of a fully recreated Peranakan house, and enjoy a hi-tech 3-D show presenting the nation's past.

-For a truly Singaporean food experience, head for Newton Circus Hawker Centre near Newton MRT.
-This sprawling food centre will allow you to sample some unique dishes such as Indian roti john and murtabak, Hokkien popiah, spicy sambal stingray and Malay mee goreng.
-The system is strictly self-service, so pick a seat, walk around the stalls, order what you like and quote your table number to the food seller.
+For a truly Singaporean food experience, head for Newton Circus Hawker Centre near the Newton MRT station.
+This sprawling food centre allows you to sample unique dishes such as Indian roti john sandwiches and murtabak stuffed pancakes, Hokkien popiah spring rolls, spicy sambal stingray, and Malay mee goreng fried noodles.
+The system is strictly self-service – pick a seat, walk around the stalls, order what you like, and quote your table number to the food seller.